MicrosoftDocs/ATADocs/ATPDocs/sensor-settings.md

 ---
-title: Manage your Microsoft Defender for Identity sensors
+title: Manage and update Microsoft Defender for Identity sensors
 description: Learn how to manage and update your Microsoft Defender for Identity sensors. ms.date: 04/06/2022 ms.topic: how-to
 ---

-# Manage Microsoft Defender for Identity sensors
+# Manage and update Microsoft Defender for Identity sensors

-This article explains how to configure and monitor Microsoft Defender for Identity sensors in [Microsoft 365 Defender](/microsoft-365/security/defender/overview-security-center).
+This article explains how to configure and manage Microsoft Defender for Identity sensors in [Microsoft 365 Defender](/microsoft-365/security/defender/overview-security-center).

->[!IMPORTANT]
->As part of the convergence with Microsoft 365 Defender, some options and details have changed from their location in the Defender for Identity portal.
-Please read the details below to discover where to find both the familiar and new features.

 ## View Defender for Identity sensor settings and status